Where's the best place to buy contact lenses?

 - Convenience.
 Consider the value of your time, plus the price of gas.

-- Bundled products and professional services.
-Sometimes you can find some nice deals by purchasing all services and products from the same outlet.
+- Bundled products and services.
+Sometimes you can find some nice deals when you purchase replacement contact lenses at the time of your routine eye exam.

 - Price.
 Costs can vary, especially if you buy in larger volumes.

-If you are a first-time wearer, bear in mind that contact lenses can be purchased from a variety of sources, but only after you've been evaluated and fitted by an eye care practitioner (ECP).
-If you already wear lenses, you'll need a copy of your contact lens prescription from your ECP.
+If you are a first-time wearer, bear in mind that contact lenses can be purchased from a variety of sources, but only after you've been evaluated and fitted by ancontact lens prescription from your ECP.

-Next, follow these steps when choosing a contact lens seller.
+Next, follow these steps when choosing where to buy contact lenses.

 Step One: Check Your Insurance